Make a perfect cup of gyokuro

 Pour hot water from the kettle into the pot.
 This procedure warms the teapot.

-Pour hot water from the pot into the water cooler, mug or heat-resistant measuring cup.
-If you use a measuring cup, it allows you to measure the proper amount of water to make tea.
+Pour hot water from the pot into the water cooler, mug, or heat-resistant measuring cup.
+A measuring cup enables you to accurately measure the correct amount of water for making tea.

 Pour hot water into each cup.